Actively Recruiting

 You may qualify if you...

-- Age > 18 years old;
+- Age greater than 18 years old

-- Able to understand and read Dutch, French or English
+- Able to understand and read Dutch, French, or English

 You will not qualify if you...

-- Permanent hemorrhoidal prolapse/grade IV hemorrhoidal disease
+- Permanent hemorrhoidal prolapse or grade IV hemorrhoidal disease

 - Rectal prolapse

-- History of proctological surgery for HD
+- Previous proctological surgery for hemorrhoidal disease

-- Anal stenosis, congenital of acquired
+- Anal stenosis, whether congenital or acquired

 - Chronic anal fissure